Unaudited Financial Statements Announcement For The Financial Year Ended 31 December 2017

 Selling and distribution costs

-As a result of the above, the net decrease in cash and cash equivalents for the period was S$3.5 million.
+As a result of the above, the net decrease in cash and cash equivalents as at 31 December 2017 was S$3.9 million.

 Commentary On Current Year Prospects

 The Food and Beverage (F&B) Industry in Singapore continues to face headwind; facing shortages in the labour market, tough competition due to low entry barriers, and more cautious consumer spending.
 We expect the outlook of the F&B Industry to remain challenging in the coming year.

 The Group's growth plan involves continuing its efforts to manage cost through automation and information technology.
 The Group has been utilising technology to improve work processes and optimise usage of manpower resources by increasing productivity.
 The Group expects more of its processes to be integrated into the Enterprising Resource Planning (ERP), Points-of-Sale (POS), Bill-of-Materials (BOM), and Offline- Procurement-System (OPS).
 This is to further automate its back-office functions, and further reduce reliance on manpower in restaurants, maintain the consistency of food quality, and further lower its operating costs.

 The Group has been extending its online food ordering and delivery services to its customers, more set meals and food pairings will be made available moving forward.

 At the close of FY2017, the Group's 9 proprietary F&B brands were represented by 38 restaurants in Singapore and 1 in China, which include halal-certified brands Bali Thai, So Pho, Streats and Indobox.
 The Group is actively exploring opportunities to grow its business through acquisitions, joint ventures, franchising and strategic alliances with parties who can help to strengthen its brands and expand its market share in the region, to support its growth with lower investment risks.